The New England Journal of Medicine April 17, 2014

 Endpoint

-Composite of cardiovascular death, nonfatal myocardial infarction, or nonfatal cardiac arrest
+Composite of cardiovascular death, non-fatal MI, or non-fatal cardiac arrest at 30 days

-Key result: Perioperative administration of metoprolol reduced the risk of myocardial infarction but increased the risk of death and stroke.
+Key result: Metoprolol reduced the risk of myocardial infarction but significantly increased the risk of stroke and overall mortality.

 Tested